NKulling/SWECO25/database_validation/README.md

 | **NRMSD** |  0.0099    |  0.0058   |      0.0092    | 0.0036 - 0.0413 |

-The analysis reveals that the NRMSD values across layers have a median value of 0.0058, indicating a low resampling impact.
-The R-squared values, with a median of 0.9897, suggest strong correlation between original and resampled values.
-The lowest R-squared scores are obtained by "rs" layers which were already "flagged" in the data integrity analysis as having an abnormally high range, thus introducing noise in the calculations.
+The analysis reveals that the NRMSD (also called coefficient of variation) of tested layers have a median value of 0.0058 (sd 0.0092) indicating a low resampling impact on all layers.
+RMSD assesses the differences between original values and resampled / re-gridded values.
+To be able to compare RMSD values across the different tested layers, we normalize the RMSD coefficient using the data range.

 <img src="https://github.com/NKulling/SWECO25/blob/main/database_validation/figures/scatterplot_NRMSD.jpg" alt="Alt Text" width=500 height=400>